finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Android Searchbar Widget
 - Group cards in the Deck Editor with a number instead of stacking them
 - Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
-- On selected card in Deck Editor and Cards Explorer, focus view on that card
 - Edit Deck Name by clicking on container
 - Edit Deck List in the Deck Save Menu
+- On selected card in Deck Editor and Cards Explorer, focus view on that card
-- Remove focus on add card, instead do select on add by drop
+- Remove focus on add card and selectEditorLeft/Right, instead do select on add by drop
 - Make Card Viewer be centered instead of top-justified, with darkened background (make popup background also darker)
 - Press and hold on Popups/Card Viewer to copy text
 - Create Sort Menu for the Deck Editor and Cards Explorer